testjavascript/nodejs-integration-tests-best-practices/README.md

 🏷&nbsp; **Tags:** `#advanced, #strategic`

-:white_check_mark:  **Do:** Fake a connection/subscription error and ensure that the client retries and finally, if things don't get better, it crashes.
+:white_check_mark:  **Do:** Fake a connection/subscription error and ensure that the client retries, and finally, it crashes.
 This specific failure is outstanding - If the code crashes at this phase, the process won't consume any message and do nothing.
 You just got a zombie process, sad.
-Alternativelly, should the process fire a metric and crash after few retries, it will increase the chances of the monitoring system realizing the anomaly.
-Some runtime infrastructure can auto-heal this scenario by relocating failing processes to different machines or zones.
-This better treatment will happen only if the code exits, which like anything else happens only if you test it.
+Alternatively, should the process fire a metric and crash after few retries, it will increase the chances of the monitoring system realizing the anomaly.
+Some runtime infrastructure (.e.g, Kubernetes) can auto-heal this scenario by relocating failing processes to different machines or zones.
+This better treatment will happen only if the code exits, which like anything else, happens in reality if you test it.
 To achieve this test flow, simulate a connection failure using a stub or wrong MQ URL.
-You can also set a one-time failure (e.g., The 'MQ.subscribe' method fails only once) to ensure that the connecion retries and succeeds finally.
+You can also set a one-time failure (e.g., The 'MQ.subscribe' method fails only once) to ensure that the connection retries and succeeds finally.

 <br/>

-👀 &nbsp; **Alternatives:** Put a try-catch, log the error, then test the logs - If the connection failed for x times, it will keep failing.
+👀 &nbsp; **Alternatives:** Put a try-catch, log the error, then test the logs - If the connection failed x times, it would keep failing.
 All the consumer processes will be alive, using resources for no reason instead of being moved and restarted by the infrastructure ❌  &nbsp;
 <br/>

 <details><summary>✏ <b>Code Examples</b></summary>